 Ironically, this can be the most complex layout to master considering that you need to keep your customer’s behaviour and buying patterns in mind.

-- There is an increase in impulse buying as your customers are exposed to merchandise more thoroughly.
+- It leads to an increase in impulse buying as customers are exposed to more merchandise; and.

 - Your store is visually appealing as there is an opportunity to create unique and exciting displays.